Our Origin Story

 Loosely run and staffed by volunteers, Boox Books began as a single rack of about 100 small-press titles sold on consignment that would pop-up after plays.
 Over time, Young and company expanded their inventory, began hosting poetry readings, and opened an art gallery (Terminal Arts) that was connected to the shop via a reading room.
-In 1976, upon Wagner’s departure, Boox Books hired their first paid employee: theater set designer and poet Gartung, who eagerly helped curate the reading series but was also interested in expanding live events to include music and performance art.
+In 1976, upon Wagner’s departure, Boox Books hired their first paid employee: theater set designer and poet Karl Gartung, who eagerly helped curate the reading series but was also interested in expanding live events to include music and performance art.
 To Gartung's delight, multi-media artist and musician Thomas Gaudynski later joined in on the effort, first bringing in films for his experimental cinema group Individuals for Independent Film Screenings (IFIFS), and then expanding his curatorial efforts to include musicians and performance artists as well.

-In the early-to-mid 1980s, Young, Gaudynski, and Gartung were driving forces behind the center’s multi-arts programming, along with artist and filmmaker Diana Barrie, while Kingsbury served as Woodland Pattern’s Executive Director, a role in which she excelled for the next thirty-eight years while maintaining her own visual art practice.
+In the early-to-mid 1980s, Young, Gaudynski, and Gartung were driving forces behind the center’s literary and interdisciplinary programming, along with artist and filmmaker Diana Barrie, while Kingsbury served as Woodland Pattern’s Executive Director, a role in which she excelled for the next thirty-eight years while maintaining her own visual art practice.
 In the decades to come, Gartung and Kingsbury’s division of labor would be key to the center’s survival.
 In addition to organizing events, Gartung took on a full-time job as a truck driver to cover the couple's health insurance costs and to guarantee that Woodland Pattern would be funded in lean times.

 kyoung_0